Lean manufacturing: Objectives and benefits

-Use in other sectors
+Application outside a manufacturing context

 Lean principles have been successfully applied to various sectors and services, such as call centers and healthcare.
 In the former, lean's waste reduction practices have been used to reduce handle time, within and between agent variation, accent barriers, as well as attain near perfect process adherence.
-In the latter, several hospitals have adopted the idea of lean hospital, a concept that priorizes the patient, thus increasing the employee commitment and motivation, as well as boosting medical quality and cost effectiveness.
+In the latter, several hospitals have adopted the idea of lean hospital, a concept that prioritizes the patient, thus increasing the employee commitment and motivation, as well as boosting medical quality and cost effectiveness.

 Lean principles also have applications to software development and maintenance as well as other sectors of information technology (IT).
 More generally, the use of lean in information technology has become known as Lean IT.
 Lean methods are also applicable to the public sector, but most results have been achieved using a much more restricted range of techniques than lean provides.

 The challenge in moving lean to services is the lack of widely available reference implementations to allow people to see how directly applying lean manufacturing tools and practices can work and the impact it does have.
 This makes it more difficult to build the level of belief seen as necessary for strong implementation.
 However, some research does relate widely recognized examples of success in retail and even airlines to the underlying principles of lean.
 Despite this, it remains the case that the direct manufacturing examples of 'techniques' or 'tools' need to be better 'translated' into a service context to support the more prominent approaches of implementation, which has not yet received the level of work or publicity that would give starting points for implementors.
 The upshot of this is that each implementation often 'feels its way' along as must the early industrial engineering practices of Toyota.
 This places huge importance upon sponsorship to encourage and protect these experimental developments.

 Lean management is nowadays implemented also in non-manufacturing processes and administrative processes.
 In non-manufacturing processes is still huge potential for optimization and efficiency increase.
 Some people have advocated using STEM resources to teach children Lean thinking instead of computer science.

+Lean manufacturing methodology has become a prevalent practice in public healthcare, commonly known as lean healthcare.
+Due to the intensively competitive environment, lean approach becomes a growing alternative in the healthcare sector to achieve optimized resource management and performance improvement.